Memory leaks in trajectory I/O proportional to size of the trajectory

 - Update comments.

-#2 Updated by Teemu Murtola over 5 years ago
+#2 Updated by Teemu Murtola about 6 years ago

 Went through the occurrences of t_symtab in the source.
 Based on reviewing the code, both .g96 and .pdb formats suffer from the same problem: when reading a trajectory in either of these formats, t_symtab is initialized anew on each frame in read_g96_conf() and read_pdbfile(), and is never freed.
 There are only a few calls to these functions, all from confio.c, pdbio.c or trxio.c, so it should be possible to fix this without affecting a lot of code.
 It is not possible to fix this without changing the interface to these functions, but previous fixes to read_g96_conf() have already changed the signature from 4.5.5, so user code will anyways be affected.

 There are also smaller memory leaks for other formats in read_stx_conf() (also related t_symtab not being freed), but that should typically occur only once in a program, so it's not worth fixing before 5.0.
 In particular because it would require quite large changes, since read_stx_conf() is used quite a lot.

-#3 Updated by Teemu Murtola over 5 years ago
+#3 Updated by Teemu Murtola about 6 years ago

 - Status changed from New to Closed